goodmorningdata/goodmorningdata.github.io/_posts/2019-07-10-which-parks-are-most-popular.md

 date: 10-7-2019
 tags: national-park-service
 ---
 Which parks are the most popular?
-The post, [How many people visit the national parks?](https://goodmorningdata.github.io/how-many-visitors-to-the-national-parks/){:target="_blank"} lists the national parks in order of number of visitors in 2018, but let's also take a look at this data per capita and over time.
+The post, [How many people visit the national parks?](https://goodmorningdata.github.io/how-many-visitors-to-the-national-parks/){:target="_blank"} lists the national parks in order of number of visits in 2018, but let's also take a look at this data per capita and over time.
 Are certain parks getting more popular and others declining?
 After visiting 30 national parks over this past year, anecdotally I could name the most popular based on the crowds that we experienced, but better to let the numbers do the talking.

-Visits to the top 10 most visited parks in 2018 since 1904 are shown in the plot below.
-They all show the same general upward trend that the national parks do as a whole with Great Smoky Mountains NP way in the lead.
-An exception to the trend is Acadia NP which shows a spike in visitors prior to 1990 that is due to a change in counting methodology which provides more accurate estimates for 1990 forward ([source](https://bangordailynews.com/2016/02/02/news/hancock/acadia-national-park-visitor-level-hit-20-year-high-in-2015/){:target="_blank"}).
-Grand Teton NP shows a pronounced dip in the 1980s which I have not yet been able to find a reason for.
+Visits to the top 10 most visited parks, from 1904 to 2018, are shown in the plot below.
+They all show the same general upward trend that the national parks do as a whole, with Great Smoky Mountains NP way in the lead.
+An exception to the trend is Acadia NP, which shows a spike in visits prior to 1990 that is the result of a change in counting methodology that provides more accurate estimates from 1990 forward ([source](https://bangordailynews.com/2016/02/02/news/hancock/acadia-national-park-visitor-level-hit-20-year-high-in-2015/){:target="_blank"}).
+Grand Teton NP shows a pronounced dip in the 1980s, which I have not yet been able to find a reason for.

 ![Line plot image]({{ site.baseurl }}/assets/06_visit_park_visits_vs_year_highest_10_national_parks.png)